raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_5.md

 --- task ---

-If you have not done so already, please complete the Year 8 ['Relevance' trial training survey](https://form.raspberrypi.org/f/relevance-training){:target="_blank"} to confirm that you have finished the training course and provide some feedback.
+If you have not done so already, please complete the Year 8 ['Relevance' training completion survey](https://form.raspberrypi.org/f/relevance-training){:target="_blank"} to confirm that you have finished the training course and provide some feedback.
 This is required so that we can reimburse your school for supply cover.

 --- /task ---